Marko-S-O/SimpleGymTracker/README.md

 # Running the program

 -   [Android App](https://play.google.com/apps/internaltest/4700891926903260742) is available in Google Play as an internal test version.
+There are some layout optimizations done for the app so a narrowed browser UI does not give the same experience.
 -   [Web UI is in fly.io](https://gym-tracker-server.fly.dev/).
-It is similar to the app UI and there are no optimizations for a larger screen yet.
+It is still mostly similar to the app UI and there are no optimizations for a larger screen yet.
 -   [User instructions](https://github.com/Marko-S-O/SimpleGymTracker/blob/main/UserInstructions.md) can be found in GitHub.

 # Working time used